Fort Buchanan (Puerto Rico): Fort Buchanan

 On December 7, 1971, the Third U.S. Army resumed control of Fort Buchanan, and in 1973 the post came under direct control of the United States Army Forces Command (FORSCOM).
 Following the Department of Defense Unified Command Plan, Fort Buchanan came under control of United States Southern Command (SOUTHCOM).
 From 1999 to 2003 it was occupied by United States Army South (USARSO).

 In 2002 Fort Buchanan became part of the Southeast Regional Office of the Installation Management Agency (IMA), and in 2003 it became an IMA Reserve installation.
 In 2006 it became a garrison under United States Army Installation Management Command, Southeast Region (IMCOM-SE).

-On October 1, 2008, the Commanding General of the 81st Regional Readiness Command became Fort Buchanan's Senior Mission Commander under the United States Army Reserve Command (USARC).
+On October 1, 2008, the Commanding General of the 81st Readiness Division became Fort Buchanan's Senior Mission Commander under the United States Army Reserve Command (USARC).
 Based on the December 2008 Unified Command Plan, Fort Buchanan currently falls under the United States Northern Command (USNORTHCOM) area of operations, under the direct control of the Installation Management Command, Atlantic Region (IMCOM-Atlantic).

 On October 23, 2009, an explosion at the nearby Caribbean Petroleum Corporation caused two people to suffer minor injuries at Fort Buchanan, and four other people sought help for respiratory problems.
 The explosion caused minor damages in some facilities of the military installation.

 In 2017 after the wake of Hurricane Maria, Fort Buchanan served as a command center during the recovery efforts.
 Military active duty, reserve and National Guard units from the continental United States were mobilized from Fort Buchanan all over the island for the emergency.
 Thousands of these service members were awarded the Humanitarian Service Medal for their disaster relief efforts.
 The United States Army Corps of Engineers also managed operations from Fort Buchanan.